What Is the Male-to-Female Ratio in Colombia?

 Colombian Gold

 While many Colombian women have a solid work ethic and learn responsibility early in life, you should realistically plan on one to two years of full financial support for your Colombian bride while she improves her English and adjusts to life in the United States.
 Before you begin, both of you should be clear about what your economic roles will be.
 Most foreign Latin brides will prefer to be primarily housewives and mothers, while some will want to work outside the home, but it is a mistake to assume that her current job or career in Colombia will translate smoothly to the United States.
 For Colombians in professional careers, it is unlikely they will be able to step into equivalent positions.
 A Colombian dentist will, at best, qualify as a dental assistant in the United States.
 A Colombian nurse would need to start over to pursue the same nursing career, because the quality and structure of education in Colombia is lower and different, and her degree and credits will not be treated as equivalent.
-The mail order bride agencies not only exaggerate the educational level of their women; they also conceal how little of that education is actually usable outside Colombia.
+The foreign bride agencies not only exaggerate the educational level of their women; they also conceal how little of that education is actually usable outside Colombia.

 What Is the Latin Woman’s Motivation?